Ibn Mada': Education

 Ibn Mada's exact date of birth is a matter of dispute, having been listed as both 1116 and 1119 according to the Gregorian calendar.
 His family was famous within their local community.
 Ibn Mada was not known to have traveled outside of Cordoba prior to his academic study.
 He grew up in a family of noble origin, and as a youth he seemed to concern himself only with pursuing his education.
 In addition to religion, he was also well-versed in geometry and medicine.

 He moved from Cordoba to Seville where he studied Arabic grammar and syntax from the works of Sibawayh.
-Later, he left the Iberian Peninsula for Ceuta in North Africa in order to study historiography and prophetic tradition with Muslim academic Qadi Ayyad.
+Later, he left the Iberian Peninsula for Ceuta in Morocco in order to study historiography and prophetic tradition with Muslim academic Qadi Ayyad.
 Ibn Mada was most affected by his linguistic study, excelling so far as to develop his own independent opinions in regard to disputes among grammarians.